hplp/ai-hardware-project-liam-preston-james/README.md

 - Be able to take data from previous games, pick a move that has the highest probability of winning.

 Technology Stack:
-Openmv microcontoller, MobileNet-V1, EfficientNet-B4, MobileNet-V3, Laptop for SPI communication interface
+Openmv microcontroller, MobileNet-V1, EfficientNet-B4, MobileNet-V3, Laptop for SPI communication interface

 Expected Outcomes:
 - Show statistical comparison betweeen different models